toviszsolt/nodejs-native-gpu/README.md

 > **BREAKING**: The first native GPU-accelerated computation addon for Node.js - _A new era is dawning - 2025.09.15_

+## ⚠️ Project Status: Suspended until Q2 2026

+**Effective immediately, development of this project is suspended.**

+As a business owner, I must prioritize my profitable ventures and clients over.

+I am archiving the current state of the project to focus on my primary business.
+I will re-evaluate the market situation and potential sponsorship opportunities at the end of Q2 2026.

 ## What is this Repo

 Hello World!
 My name is **Zsolt Tövis** and I officially announce that **on September 15, 2025, I successfully ran